Updated May 21, 2026

 Period-Proof Panties

-This is a great solution for light flows, but period underwear can also serve as a good back up protection for other feminine hygiene products.
-Period-proof underwear is increasing in popularity because they are usually so comfortable and not to mention, convenient.
-There are also specialty-made training shorts that can hold two tampons’ worth of menstrual fluid, enabling comfortable training and exercise even during your time-of-the-month.
+This is a great solution for light flows, but period underwear can also serve as a good backup protection for other feminine hygiene products.
+Period-proof underwear is increasing in popularity because they are usually so comfortable, and not to mention, convenient.
+There are also specialty-made training shorts that can hold two tampons’ worth of menstrual fluid, enabling comfortable training and exercise even during your time of the month.

 However, as popular as these super absorbent panties are, some women are still a little skeptical about leaving their periods in the hands of a pair of underwear.